Marijuana Abuse, Addiction, and Treatment

 Marijuana use can cause impaired body movement, difficulty with thinking and problem-solving, and impaired memory.
 Hallucinations and delusions are possible if the user takes high doses.
 For those who take marijuana with high THC levels regularly, there is a chance of psychosis.3

-Those who use marijuana regularly and over a long period of time can develop other, more serious, health risks, including:3
+Those who use marijuana regularly and over a long period can develop other, more serious, health risks, including:3

 - The potential for impaired brain development, specifically in teenagers.
 Researchers continue to study marijuana’s lasting effects.